-These additional coverages can give you extra peace of mind.
+These additional coverages may give you extra peace of mind.

 What is a deductible?

 Depending on what coverage option you choose, you could save a lot of money each month by opting to pay a higher deductible.
-This in turn would lower your premium.
-It may be a wise strategy, but wiser still would be to put your deductible away into a savings account just in case you need it.
+This, in turn, would lower your premium.
+It may be a wise strategy if you can afford to cover the additional costs a higher deductible creates.
+Still, it’s best practice to put your deductible amount away into a savings account just in case you need it.

 What doesn’t car insurance cover?

 The amount of insurance you purchase should depend both on your needs as a driver and your worries because nothing is as valuable as peace of mind.